-There are several conditions that can affect our pet's eyes during his lifetime.
-Some are hereditary and others may be caused by dust, pollens, poor hygiene, or allergens such as dust or pollen.
+There are several eye conditions that can affect our pet's eyes during his lifetime.
+Some are hereditary, others may be caused by a virus, bacteria, poor hygiene, or allergens such as dust or pollen.

 Glaucoma is a condition where there is an abnormal increase in pressure inside the eye, which long-term, can result in irreversible blindness for your pet.

-A normal healthy eye produces a clear fluid (aqueous humor) which nourishes and maintains the shape of the eye.
+The inside of a normal healthy eye produces a clear fluid called aqueous humor, which nourishes the eye.

 Symptoms include; pain, red eyes, sensitivity to light, protruding eyeball.

 Treatment can involve temporary medicines or surgery depending on the type of Glaucoma (primary or secondary), but your dog may still eventually lose his eyesight despite treatment.

-Conjunctivitis is an inflammation or infection of the membrane connecting the eyelid to the eyeball (conjunctiva), which can become irritated if he has an allergy to pollens or grasses, or from infections caused by bacteria, fungi or a virus.
+The conjunctiva can become irritated by an allergic reaction to pollen or grasses, or from infections caused by bacteria, fungi or a virus.